Adhering to the harmonious coexistence of man and nature, the world looks forward to a new blueprint for biodiversity governance_News Center_中国网-breakinglatest.news-Breaking Latest News

 Stephen DeBoer, Assistant Deputy Minister of International Relations of Environment and Climate Change Canada, delivered a keynote speech at the side event.Photo by Yin Ling

 The guests engaged in heated discussions around relevant topics.
-Solheim said that to keep the idea of a beautiful home in mind, and to develop a positive agenda to protect nature, it was imperative to work with local people.
+To keep the idea of a beautiful home in mind, Solheim said, developing a positive agenda to protect nature must work with local people.
 Only in this way can we succeed and create a harmonious symbiosis between man and nature.

-For how to save biodiversity in the next ten years, Craig Hansen proposed a framework path of “produce, protect, reduce, restore”.
-This strategy will not only help meet human needs and promote human economic development, but also protect all forms of biodiversity.
-Diversity of life, including genetic diversity, species diversity and ecosystem diversity.
+Regarding how to save biodiversity in the next ten years, Craig Hanson proposed a framework path of “production, conservation, reduction, restoration”.
+This strategy will not only help meet human needs and promote human economic development, but also protect all biodiversity.
+Diversity of all forms of life, including genetic diversity, species diversity and ecosystem diversity.

 Dai Qingli believes that this meeting has shouldered an important historical mission – to build a global consensus, promote powerful actions, effectively curb and reverse the trend of global biodiversity loss, and prevent the global ecology from coming to an end.
 The global annual funding gap for biodiversity conservation is as high as US$700 billion.
 In order to fill this gap, a two-pronged approach must be taken.
 While mobilizing more resources to invest in biodiversity conservation, policies and behaviors that damage nature, such as various subsidies and investment development projects that damage nature, must be reduced.